-- A five-year plan for the replacement of the unit’s switching equipment.
-Any equipment that is out of date, unsupportable, does not provide for the network needs of the unit, etc. will be replaced during FY 2016.
+- Any equipment that is out of date, unsupportable, does not provide for the network needs of the unit, etc.

 - An assessment of the unit’s data closets addressing environmental conditions (power, HVAC), UPS status, general organization, physical security, etc., along with a recommended remediation plan for any issues found.

 - The results of a security assessment of the switching equipment and a remediation plan if necessary.

 Replacement of Switching Equipment

 - Upon the commencement of a Memorandum of Understanding, EITS NSP will evaluate the unit’s switching and routing equipment as described above.

 - Based upon this evaluation, EITS NSP will coordinate with the Customer Liaison to develop a recommendation for replacement of the equipment.

 - At the agreed-upon time frame for replacement of the equipment, EITS NSP will initiate the procurement process, coordinate with the Customer Liaison to develop an implementation plan and schedule for the installation and activation of the new equipment, and update the Customer Liaison on a regular basis during implementation.
 The Customer Liaison will have final approval over the implementation plan and schedule.